Leadership isn't easy, and it's not something you're born with.

 If people can't understand what you're advocating or pushing towards, they can't help you achieve it.
 Expressing yourself clearly and directly is a crucial skill.

-The equally (likely more) important counterpart to expressing yourself clearly is listening effectively.
+Even more important than expressing yourself clearly is listening effectively.
 That doesn't stop with sound waves physically hitting your ears; it's about absorbing, and thoughtfully engaging with the information others share with you.

 Make sure you're always working on improving your listening skills, and your ability to clearly express your ideas.